maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Notes:

-Most BASIC interpreters store the values of the variables in a table with fixed-width fields.
-The first two locations in these fields hold the variable's name.
-When the program refers to the variable in code, the interpreter searches through the table from top to bottom until it finds a field with that name.
-If it does not find a match, it creates a new entry at the bottom of the table.
+Most BASIC interpreters store the values of the variables in a list.
+The first two locations in each entry hold the variable's name.
+When the program refers to the variable in code, the interpreter searches through the table from top to bottom until it finds an entry with that name.
+If it does not find a match, it creates a new entry at the bottom of the table and inserts the name there.

 This means that every time a variable is encountered while the program is running, the interpreter has to perform a linear search.
 As the number of variables in a program grows, this search takes an increasing amount of time and becomes a performance issue in larger programs.
 For this reason, large programs often have a line near the top of the code that looks something like: